 Kids are fascinated by bugs, so go on a bug hunt in the garden!
 See how many different types of insects you can find.
 You can even make it into a game by seeing who can find the most bugs or the biggest bug.
 Just be sure to release the bugs back into the wild when you’re done.

 Turn rocks into works of art with some paint and creativity.
 The kids can use their rocks to decorate the garden or make a path leading to the front door.
 This is a great activity for rainy days when you can’t go outside.

 After all your hard work, sit back and relax with a picnic lunch in the garden.
+How about buying a hammock and hammock stand for even more relaxation and fun?
 Let the kids help make sandwiches and pack a few snacks.
 Then enjoy your feast surrounded by nature!

 Gardening with kids can be a lot of fun – and it’s a great way to get them interested in nature.
 By starting small and using these tips, you’ll make the experience enjoyable for everyone.

 Did you enjoy this post?
 Why not hang around and read a few more whilst you’re here.
 If you want to read some more of my usual kind of stuff, head over to my Mum Life section.
 You’ll find all things parenting with a tongue-in-cheek twist.
 Or if you want some days out and UK family holiday inspiration, click on the Travel section.

 If you like a bit of social media madness, pop over to my Facebook page where you’ll be able to have a laugh at what ridiculousness goes on in my house with three very small boys on a daily basis.
 Warning – there is often sarcasm, and usually swearing.
 There are also great travel reviews and some AWESOME giveaways.
 Feel free to join my Twins, Tantrums and Cold Coffee – Shits and Giggles Parenting Group too, where everyone shares their hilarious stories.